joshuatrefzer/baby-tools-shop/README.md

 ```

 > [!WARNING]
-> Ensure .docker-env or any file with sensitive data is listed in .gitignore to prevent accidentally pushing it to GitHub.le in the .gitignore - file, to prevent pushing sinsitive data to GitHub!
+> Ensure .docker-env or any file with sensitive data is listed in .gitignore to prevent accidentally pushing it to GitHub.

 ## Build Container